-This essay has argued for greatly widening the lens through which controlling shareholders are viewed by corporate governance scholars.
+This essay has advocated in favor of greatly widening the lens through which controlling shareholders are viewed by corporate governance scholars.
 Doing so prompts new thinking about the power of corporate control and its implications well beyond the boundaries of the firm itself - shifting the focus to the corporate protagonists who feature prominently in contemporary geopolitical tensions and corporate influence in domestic political systems.
-Today, these broader concerns belong within the purview of corporate governance scholars, policymakers and practitioners.
-Globally, the political-economic effects of corporate control are, at the very least, as consequential as the economic implications of a controlling shareholder's propensity to tunnel minority shareholder wealth, a preoccupation of corporate governance studies for the past two decades.
+Globally, the wide-ranging political-economic effects of corporate control are, at the very least, as consequential as the economic implications of a controlling shareholder's propensity to tunnel minority shareholder wealth, a preoccupation of corporate governance studies for the past two decades.
+Expanding the lens through which controlling shareholders are viewed exposes a rich, policy-relevant terrain worthy of sustained analysis by corporate governance scholars.